A link to the services by Pastor Rob Morgan can be viewed by clicking HERE

-We meet in on Sunday at 5.30pm during the school term.
-Get in touch with us for more information: 5.30@Connections
+We meet on Sundays during the school term, starting at 4.30pm with a community time followed by worship, message and sharing time from 5.00pm to 6.00pm.
+Get in touch with us for more information: Email: 4.30@Connections

-CU@Connections is our Sunday evening faith gathering and is held weekly at 5.30pm during school terms (apart from long weekends).
-This offers an opportunity for people to gather in a time of community and faith renewal over an evening meal.
-For more information or if you are interested in attending please contact Matthew Halman on 0413 453 766.
+CU@Connections is our Sunday evening faith gathering and is held weekly from 4.30pm during school terms (apart from long weekends).
+This offers an opportunity for people to gather in a time of community and faith renewal in an informal café setting.
+For more information, or if you are interested in attending, please contact Matthew Halman on 0413 453 766.

-Sunday evening at 5.30pm during the school term.
+Sunday evenings at 4.30pm during the school term.

 History of Greenock Uniting Church